CIM Impact Report

 of capital dedicated to impact

-of financing provided for assets intended to be owned and operated by our Impact Partners indefinitely
+provided for assets intended to be owned by our Impact Partners indefinitely

 investors incorporating impact investments in their portfolios